Marcovm9/About-Me/README.md

 # About Me

 Hello there!
-I'm Marco Mendoza, a passionate Infromatics student based in the vibrant city of Seattle, Washington.
+I'm Marco Mendoza, a passionate Informatics student with an Electrical Engineering background based in the vibrant city of Seattle, Washington.
 I thrive on challenges and am dedicated to making a positive impact in both my academic and professional pursuits.
 Here's a glimpse into my journey.

 ## Education